a close up of a computer screen with a triangle pattern

 • Develop a job description that clearly outlines the position’s role, responsibilities, and expectations.

-• Post this job description on popular job boards in countries where potential candidates may reside – such as Indeed, LinkedIn, and Glassdoor.
-You may also want to consider using social media platforms, such as Facebook and Twitter, to spread the word about your job opening.
+• Post this job description on popular job boards—such as Indeed, LinkedIn, and Glassdoor—in countries where potential candidates may reside.
+You may also want to consider using social media platforms, like Facebook and Twitter, to spread the word about your job opening.

 • Reach out to relevant professional groups or organizations and ask them to share your listing with their members.
 This will help you reach a larger audience of potential candidates who may not be familiar with traditional job boards.